Curvature-Constrained Vector Field for Motion Planning of Nonholonomic Robots: Hardware Experiments

 The control inputs of linear velocity and angular velocity in 2D provided by our algorithm cannot be directly applied to 3D fixed-wing UAVs.
-Therefore, we first convert the linear and angular velocities into the setpoints of attitude and thrust for the autopilot platform as below.
+Therefore, we first convert the linear and angular velocities into the corresponding setpoints of attitude and thrust for the autopilot platform as follows.

-For simplicity, we assume that the attack angle is sufficiently small and there is no slide-slip angle, and hence the body-fixed frame and velocity frame of the fixed-wing UAV are equivalent.
-The setpoint for the UAV attitude is given by the yaw-pitch-roll Euler angles, denoted by ($\alpha$, $\beta$, $\gamma$).
+For simplicity, we assume that the attack angle is sufficiently small and that there is no slide-slip angle.
+Therefore, the body-fixed frame and the velocity frame of the fixed-wing UAV are equivalent.
+The setpoint for the UAV's attitude is represented by the yaw-pitch-roll Euler angles, denoted by ($\alpha$, $\beta$, $\gamma$).
 The attitude matrix $\bm{R}\in \mathrm{SO}(3)$ is given by

 where $\bm{R}_i(\cdot)$ is the rotation matrix about the $i$-axis.